rpn1966/platotheory2026/_pages/about.md

 - Participants asked to stop any harassing behaviour are expected to comply immediately.
 Attendees violating these rules may be asked to leave the event, without a refund of any charge.

-If someone wishes to report a breach of this code of conduct with regards to this meeting, then they should contact any of the LOC in person or by email (including anonymously) to [discs2025@herts.ac.uk](mailto:discs2025@herts.ac.uk).
+If someone wishes to report a breach of this code of conduct with regards to this meeting, then they should contact any of the LOC in person or by email (including anonymously) to [R.P.Nelson@qmul.ac.uk](mailto:R.P.Nelson@qmul.ac.uk).